scipilot/syras.org/readme.md

 5. Systematic Review workflow tools:
   * Review phases,
   * Split reference library into sub-sets,
-  * Randomisation and workload distribution,
+  * Randomisation and screening workload division,
   * Classification disagreements review
+6. Screening Assistance:
-6. Assistance: keyword highlighting, document classification prediction, keyboard shortcuts
+  * visual keyword highlighting,
+  * keyboard shortcuts,
+  * document classification prediction (see below)
-7. Personal data management and privacy controls
+7. Personal data management and simple privacy controls

 ## Screenshots
 [Click here to see some screenshots of the app in action](screenshots.md)

-## How to get SYRAS
+## How to get SYRAS?

 There are two ways to use SYRAS, depending on your budget and technical skills.